All articles

 How to dispose of expired medications

-If you have expired Viagra tablets, or any other prescription drugs, you should first look at the medicine label to see if it lists any specific disposal instructions.
+If you have expired Viagra tablets, or any other prescription erectile dysfunction drugs past their expiry date, you should first look at the medicine label to see if it lists any specific disposal instructions.
 All pharmacies can accept unwanted or expired medications and dispose of them safely.
 Don’t put unwanted tablets in the bin, and never flush your medications down the toilet, this can be harmful to the environment.
 [3]

 If you have any questions about disposing of expired medications, contact your clinical team or doctor for advice.